rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 #### Cluster Driver

-By default any API request with fields tied to cluster drivers will have any non `public*` or `optional*` fields redacted by the audit log controller.
+By default, any API request with fields tied to cluster drivers will have any non `public*` or `optional*` fields redacted by the audit log controller.

 #### Redacted URIs

-Any endpoint containing `secrets`,or `configmaps` will have relevant fields stripped from both request and response bodies.
-In addition, any endpoint containing `/v3/imports/*`, will have redacted information in its URI.
+Any endpoint containing `secrets` or `configmaps` will have relevant fields stripped from both the request and response bodies.
+Additionally, any endpoint containing `/v3/imports/*` will have its URI redacted.

 ## Viewing API Audit Logs